 Sagalands

 Sagalands is a travelogue about a new chapter in my life.
-It begins in 2023 with a journey to Scandinavia in search of a 1000-year old family ancestor – the first step toward writing the De Lacy Saga.
+It begins in 2023 with a journey to Scandinavia in search of a 1000-year old family ancestor.
 The traveling and writing are ongoing.
-Three chapters have been completed so far (see below).
+Four chapters have been completed so far.

 Chapter One